 At the end of this course, you will be able to:

 - Describe the role of “leader as communicator” and how it is critical to success.

 - Create a change management strategy that prepares your team to approach and achieve change, whether in the physical or telecommuting workplace.

 - Develop a plan to lead people through the change curve during major events.

 - Communications or marketing leaders and staff

 - Special-project managers

 Since 1999, Jennifer has been on faculty as an instructor of communication for several graduate and undergraduate courses at Georgia State University, a major public research university.
-She also oversees graduate students’ research as part of her role as instructor.

 - May 12, 2021